Chart Color Schemes

 Bakewell hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Bakewell has a median age of 32, which is slightly younger than Greater Darwin's figure of 34 and substantially under the Australian median of 38.
+Bakewell has a median age of 32, which is younger than Greater Darwin's figure of 34 and substantially under the Australian median of 38.
 Compared to Greater Darwin, Bakewell has a higher concentration of residents aged 5-14 (15.9%) but fewer residents aged 65-74 (3.8%).
-Between 2021 and the present day, the proportion of residents aged 15-24 has grown from 12.0% to 13.7%, while the proportion of those aged 45-54 has declined from 14.0% to 11.8%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Bakewell's age structure, with the 45-54 age cohort projected to increase by 154 people (39%), growing from 394 to 549 residents.
+From 2021 to present, the proportion of Bakewell's population aged 15-24 has grown from 12.0% to 13.7%.
+Conversely, the proportion of residents aged 45-54 has declined from 14.0% to 11.8%.
+Looking ahead to 2041, demographic projections show that Bakewell's age structure will experience significant shifts.
+The 45-54 age cohort is projected to increase solidly, expanding by 154 people (39%) from 394 to 549.